Presets

 Overview

-Transition Presets define attributes such as the visual style, size, or position of an element across multiple states over time.
-Transition Presets can be reused through the system on multiple elements.
+Transition presets define attributes such as the visual style, size or position of an element across multiple states over time.
+You can reuse transition presets on multiple elements throughout the system.

-States are used to define the CSS property, duration, delay and transition timing, and the initial and final styling of an element.
+States define the CSS property, duration, delay and transition timing, as well as the initial and final styling of an element.

 1. States for transitions triggered upon user interaction

-Transition presents applied to elements upon user interaction e.g. changing the background colour of a Button on hover.
-The following states are used for transitions triggered upon user interaction:
+You can apply these transition presets to elements upon user interaction (e.g. changing the background colour of a button on hover).
+The following states are used:

-2. States for transitions triggered upon enter and exit of a component
+2. States for transitions triggered upon entry and exit of a component

-The Component Defaults page details the different ways in which you can override and apply Transition Presets to NewsKit components.
-For more advanced use cases, these values can be accessed from the theme by calling getTransitionPreset (a function used to retrieve values from the component defaults or overrides objects) or getTransitionPresetFromTheme (a function used to retrieve token values from theme or component props).
+For more advanced use cases, access these values from the theme by calling getTransitionPreset (a function used to retrieve values from the component defaults or overrides objects) or getTransitionPresetFromTheme (used to retrieve token values from theme or component props).

 1transitionPresets.backgroundColorChange = {